Michał Kokoszanek

 Michał Kokoszanek (born 27 June 1977) is a Polish former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of III liga club Unia Swarzędz.

 Career

 Lech Poznań

-Kokoszanek started his career with Polish top flight side Lech Poznań, where he made 52 appearances and scored 0 goals.
+Kokoszanek started his career with Polish top flight side Lech Poznań, where he made 62 appearances across all competitions.
 On 25 October 1997, Kokoszanek debuted for Lech Poznań in a 3–2 defeat to Stomil Olsztyn.
-On 15 August 1999, Kokoszanek let in a shot from 35 to 45 meters between his legs during a 1–1 draw with Legia Warszawa.
-After that, fans sang, "Kokoszanek, more goals; Kokoszanek - extra pyra; Kokoszanek, goal hunter; Koko, Koko score a goal" whenever he played.
+On 15 August 1999, Kokoszanek let in a shot from 35 to 45 meters between his legs during a 1–1 draw with Legia Warsaw.

-Late career
+Later career

 In 2000, Kokoszanek signed for Huragan Pobiedziska in the Polish third division.
 Before the 2002 season, he signed for Faroese club B68.